datastax/cassandra/src/java/org/apache/cassandra/db/tries/InMemoryTrie.md

 - using nodes of several different types for efficiency
 - support for content on any node, including intermediate (prefix)
 - support for writes from a single mutator thread concurrent with multiple readers
+- various consistency and atomicity guarantees for readers
+- memory management, off-heap or on-heap
 - maximum trie size of 2GB